 Social media is just that — media.
-We can’t think of social media anymore as just a way we stay connected with friends.
+We can’t think of it as just a way we stay connected with friends anymore.
 Today, social media has grown to become one of the largest marketing channels for both sole proprietors and large businesses.

 But social media marketing doesn’t stop at ads.
-Through branding, company engagement, consumer feedback and more, social media has completely altered the way businesses think about marketing.
+Through branding, company engagement, and more, these social platforms have completely altered the way businesses think.

 It’s important that marketers understand these changing trends.
-People who can use social media to their marketing advantage can push themselves and their companies ahead of the pack.
+People who can use social platforms to their marketing advantage can push themselves and their companies ahead of the pack.

-To help, we’ve outlined five key ways that social media has changed marketing:
+5 key ways that it has changed marketing:

-- Better consumer insights.
 Data drives consumer insights.
 With social media, marketers have access to huge amounts of customer data.
-Through social media advertising, for example, digital marketers can track views, clicks and even conversions.
-Further, social media services such as Facebook provide engagement information for company pages and more.
+Through social media advertising, digital marketers can track views, clicks and even conversions.
+Further, social platforms such as Facebook provide engagement information for company pages and more.

-- Customer content creation.
 Before the rise of social media, marketing had always been one-sided.
 Marketers would use images, copy and other forms of content to communicate a company’s message to its consumers.
-Now, with social media, customers can create their own company-related content.
+Now, customers can create their own company-related content.

 Reviews on Facebook or Yelp are great examples of customer content creation.
 Anytime a customer tweets, posts or comments about a company or brand—both good and bad—it ends up as a piece of marketing.
 Customers have a lot more agency with social media.

-You can also run promotions and deals that are exclusive to social media.
+You can also run exclusive promotions and deals.
 This betters the customer’s perception of your company and increases your service to your consumers by offering them discounts.

 But now, with everyone plugged into their smartphones, tablets, laptops and more, it’s easy to reach customers wherever they are.
 Anytime someone checks Facebook, whether they be in a coffee shop, at a desk, at the mall or an infinite number of other places, companies have the opportunity to engage.

-It’s almost as if social media has allowed marketing to become mobile and fluid.
+It’s almost as if these platforms have allowed marketing to become mobile and fluid.
 Static ad pages and billboards are now like lumbering relics rather than fast and agile marketing opportunities.

-Today, the No. 1 way to brand a business is via social media.
+Today, the No. 1 way to brand a business is via different social accounts.
 With social media, customers can get a sense of a company’s voice, values, humor and more.
 Social media can even give insight into the personalities of the people running the company.

-There’s no better way to increase brand equity than with social media.
+There’s no better way to increase brand equity than utilizing these social platforms.

 Social media isn’t only changing marketing, it’s already changed it.
-If you want to stay ahead of the marketing curve, it’s important to spot the past—and future—trends of social media and how it’s affecting the marketing world.
+If you want to stay ahead of the marketing curve, it’s important to spot the past—and future—trends and how it’s affecting the marketing world.

 Businesses that can market better are typically more successful.
-Use these five ways social media has changed marketing as the starting place for becoming a better marketer.
+Use these five ways as the starting place for becoming a better marketer.